 Did you know the city of San Diego requires rental housing providers to notify their residents every year about recycling services?
 Or that the city has its own eviction rules that differ from state law?
 Operating rental housing in San Diego can be complicated, but the California Apartment Association makes it a whole lot easier.
 CAA offers the necessary forms and educational materials for landlords to follow San Diego’s unique rules.
 Below are links to a new series of materials specific to San Diego: Complying with the city’s just-cause eviction ordinance Issue Insight: City of San Diego’s Just Cause Ordinance… Read More

-The California Apartment Association’s offices will be closed Monday, Feb.
-20, in observance of Presidents Day.
-Normal operating hours will resume Tuesday.
+The California Apartment Association’s offices will be closed Wednesday, March 31, in observance of the Cesar Chavez Day holiday.
+Normal operating hours will resume Thursday, April 1.

 The Centers for Disease Control and Prevention has extended its COVID-19 eviction moratorium through June, although the move is not expected to have much effect on California, which has its own, arguably more stringent eviction moratorium.
 The CDC eviction moratorium had been set to expire at the end of March.
 With the extension, it’s now set to lapse June 30, the same day California’s eviction ban is scheduled to sunset.